Posts in "SaaS"

 Source: Recurly 2025 Churn Report, Cobloom Research

 At 5% monthly churn, you’re replacing your entire customer base every 20 months.
-You’re not building a business, you’re filling a leaky bucket.
+That might feel like you’re building a business, but you’re actually filling a leaky bucket.
 This is why so many SaaS companies hit the $20-$30m glass ceiling and fail to grow from there.
 They can bring in new customers every month but even at modest churn rates they are simply replacing the revenue that they’re losing.

 The Everpix Cautionary Tale

 Everpix had a beautiful product users loved, raising $2.3 million from respected investors.
-But they had negative gross margins—spending more to acquire and serve customers than those customers would ever pay.
+But they had negative gross margins, which meant they were spending more to acquire and serve customers than those customers would ever pay.

 When it came time to pay Amazon Web Services, Everpix ran out of cash and shut down in 2013.
 Their P&L: $566,000 in legal costs, $360,000 in operations, $1.4 million in salaries for seven employees—against only $254,000 in revenue.
 The math didn’t work.